NaseemaO/Air-Quality-Predictions-in-Beijing/README.md

  Neural Networks models consistently starting with a Mean Absolute Error (MAE) value around 56 and failed to optimize/learn during training.
 Optimization attempts included: parsing of data, addition of relative humidity, one hot encoding of chronological information, varying optimizer functions, metrics, number of epochs, number of layers and nodes, and an autotuning search.
 Given the MAE value and failure to learn, the neural network models fail to predict the O3 values for this dataset.

 * Decision Tree Models:
-  Multiple variations of data inputs were attempted but the final model with the best r-sqaured value evaluated date columns (year, month, day, and hour) as a predictor of ozone (O3) concentrations.
+  Multiple variations of data inputs were attempted but the final model with the best r-squared value evaluated date columns (year, month, day, and hour) as a predictor of ozone (O3) concentrations.
   * R-squared = 0.87 which indicates that 87% of the variability observed can be explained by the model.

 # Technical Details
 ## Data Selection / Background
 [Dataset Selected](https://archive.ics.uci.edu/dataset/501/beijing+multi+site+air+quality+data) from UCI (University of California, Irvine) Machine Learning Repository that allows sharing given appropriate credit.

-This data set includes hourly air pollutants data from 12 nationally-controlled air-quality monitoring sites from the Beijing Municipal Environmental Monitoring Center which are matched with the nearest weather station from the China Meteorological Administration.
+This data set includes hourly air pollutants data from 12 nationally controlled air-quality monitoring sites from the Beijing Municipal Environmental Monitoring Center which are matched with the nearest weather station from the China Meteorological Administration.
 The data covers the time period of: March 1st, 2013 to February 28th, 2017.

 ## Extraction, Transformation, and Loading (ETL)
 ### Extraction